naogify/wp-simple-spreadsheet-fetcher-for-google/readme.txt

 == Changelog ==

 = 0.2.3 =
-Fix to description and add style.
+Fix the description, and add event register layout.

 = 0.2.0 =
 Fix to register wordpress.org.